The medfate book

 2.4.1

-Structural attributes of woody plant cohorts
+Structural attributes of plant cohorts

 2.4.2

-Structural attributes of herbaceous vegetation
+Structural attributes of collective herbaceous layer

 2.4.3